 Now in its third year, the Rivendell Flower and Garden Show will be held on Saturday 28 and Sunday 29 September, 2019.
 The inaugural event took place in September 2017 and was the first event of its kind to be held in the beautiful grounds of Thomas Walker Estate in Concord.

-Rivendell, as it is fondly known, is opened to the public during this weekend showcasing our large scale flower show for the Inner West Community.
-Bringing together floral displays and show gardens from community organisations, educational institutions, up and coming floral designers and gardening personalities, the Rivendell Flower Show allows the public to view spectacular displays and evokes an elegant mix of floral artistry, styling and design amidst the beautiful architecture of the estate grounds.
+Rivendell, as it is fondly known, is opened to the public during this weekend, showcasing our large scale flower and garden show to the Inner West Community.
+Bringing together floral displays and show gardens from community organisations, educational institutions, up and coming floral designers and gardening personalities, the Rivendell Flower and Garden Show allows the public to view spectacular displays and evokes an elegant mix of floral artistry, styling and design amidst the beautiful architecture of the estate grounds.

 The Department of Geriatric Medicine at Concord Hospital cares for older people throughout the inner-west areas of Sydney, focusing on older people with multiple or complex medical problems and care needs.